Bank of Tioga

 Tioga, North Dakota · FDIC Cert #17280

-Bank of Tioga is an FDIC-insured bank (Certificate #17280) with $404M in total assets and $401M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Tioga, an FDIC-insured bank (Certificate #17280) with $404M in total assets and $401M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Tioga, North Dakota, the bank maintains a Tier 1 capital ratio of 13.28% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of A (95/100).
+BankHealthData assigns a composite Health Grade of A (95/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Tioga (FDIC cert 17280) is a community bank — $404M in total assets, $401M in deposits, serving the Tioga, North Dakota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.